 Most modern paints are latex and acrylic based and will not cause staining.
 Soap and warm water with a soft cloth will rid you of this.
 However, oil based paints and caulks and sealants can leave oily stains for which a lacquer thinner may be needed to break down the product.
 When scraping off any sludge or curdled paint be sure to only use wood or plastic scrapers.
 Using a rougher tool can lead to etching of the stone possibly requiring a refinishing of the top.
 Always remember to use protective equipment when using chemicals such as gloves and eyewear.
 As well as being aware of any potentially harmful fumes.
 Be sure to have a properly ventilated area.

 METAL: iron, copper, bronze, rust

-Rusty stains are notoriously difficult to remove and doing so requires making a poultice (see poultice section) however depending on how set in the stain, it may be damaged permanently.
+Rusty stains are notoriously difficult to remove and doing so requires making a poultice (see poultice section) however depending on how set in the stain is, it may be damaged permanently.